 Here are a few easy methods, some of which you probably have the materials for already.

 One of our favorite bug control methods, carnivorous plants are a cross between a pet and houseplant.
-They attract a wide range of insects and dissolve the corpses, meaning no need for cleanup.
+They attract a wide range of insects, from fruit flies and hoverflies to gnats, and dissolve the corpses, meaning no need for cleanup.

 The Cluster Buster a trap designed especially for cluster flies and as such is one of the best cluster fly traps out there.
 The walls are translucent, so when you attach it to a sunny window, the light shines through and attracts the flies.